edgardok/fbusers/README.md

 # fbusers

-Como conseguí todo los usuarios públicos (y no tanto) de usuarios de FB con pitón.
+Como conseguí todo los usuarios públicos (y no tanto) FB con pitón.

 How I get all public, (and not) FB Users with Python